arnobg/cloudfront-demo-2/README.md

 Please note, while I have tried to follow the best practices out-of-the-box, there are still some recommended setup which can be added further.
 Few of those can be -

-Hosting a static website along with using custom domain name for your cloundfront distribution We can consider creating a WAF (Web application Firewall) in front of the cloudfront distribution.
+Hosting a static website along with using custom domain name for your cloundfront distribution.
+We can consider creating a WAF (Web application Firewall) in front of the cloudfront distribution.
 It is highly recommended that you use one, especially in a production environment.
 We can also configure the CloudFront distribution to add the Geo Restriction feature (Geo Blocking), thereby ensuring we can blacklist/whitelist requests only from specific countries.
 We can enable the default S3 SSE encryption for the buckets and ensure replication takes place along with encryption.
 We can also enable failover on Cloudfront to use the replication bucket whenever an error occurs on the primary region.

 Usage: